ACCTING 1002 - Introductory Accounting I

 Students must only attend the workshop they enrolled in.

 Students with a workshop falling on a public holiday may attend any other workshop that week, but must return to their allocated workshop in the next week.

 ASSIGNMENTS -- 20%

 The Assignment will involve a small group work.
 The Assignment will be submitted electronically through MyUni.
-Further details of the submission process will be advised in due course.
+Details of the

 MID-SEMESTER EXAM -- 20%